bmuschko/cka-crash-course/exercises/taints-tolerations/instructions.md

 3. Add a taint to the node.
 Set it to `exclusive: yes`.
 4. Modify the live Pod object by adding the following toleration: It should be equal to taint key-value pair and have the effect `NoExecute`.
 5. Observe the running behavior of the Pod.
 If your cluster has more than a single node where do you expect the Pod to run?
+6. Remove the taint from the node.
+Do you expect the Pod to still run on the node?